SebMoreno/simple-selenium-automation-test/README.md

 5. The test should run and show results along with the other tests when executing `mvn test` command
 6. Add a mechanism to run only the Devsavant website test

-### Part 4
+## To finish up

-1. Modify this `README.md` file in order to add the following information at the top of the file:
+- Modify this `README.md` file in order to add the following information at the top of the file:
     - Your given name, surname and email
     - How to run the World Time API tests only
     - How to run the Scenario Outline tests only
     - How to run the Devsavant website test only
     - The expected location of the file containing the screen capture of the Devsavant website
     - Any other information you consider relevant from your implementation of this challenge
-2. Push your work to the repo
+- Push your work to the repo
-3. Create a pull request from your repo to the main project
+- Create a pull request from your personal repo to this project
-4. Send an email with a link to the project in your personal repo.
+- Send an email with a link to the project in your personal repo.
 Make sure it is set to public.

 Best of luck!